 In order for a company to earn the Certified Memory Care Neighborhood Commendation credential, the company must meet the specified general criteria outlined in the application, the detailed specifications in the worksheet criteria, and pass the onsite visit by the NCCDP evaluator.

-There are three steps; application process, worksheet criteria and onsite visit by the NCCDP evaluator.
+There are three steps; application process, worksheet criteria, and an onsite visit by the NCCDP evaluator.

 MCNC certification is renewed annually.

 The MCNC Memory Care Neighborhood Commendation Certification indicates that the facility in question has complied with the criteria set by the National Council of Certified Dementia Practitioners for such Certification.
 It does not indicate that the facility has or will meet the criteria for compliance with governmental requirements.